 Eligible Grant Request & Match Expenses

 The grant request and cash match expenses must be legitimate parts of the proposed project and must be incurred and expended within the eligible funding period.
 Expenses identified in the grant request and required match should be based on competitive, current market pricing.
-All grant request expenses must be acquired through Iowa vendors.
-Cash match expenses may be acquired through vendors in or outside of Iowa.
+All grant request expenses must be acquired through Iowa vendors unless otherwise approved by the department.
+Cash and in-kind match expenses may be acquired through vendors in or outside of Iowa.
 Eligible grant request and match expenses include direct project costs for goods and services such as:

 - Crew/Labor (e.g. director, cinematographer, grip, talent, production assistant)*